Flèche bas

 Modern music

-Among other events, we support the Music Business Academy for Africa (Nigeria), which aims to empower the next generation of music talent and professionals, the ACCES pan-African music market, held in Rwanda, the FEMUA festival (Ivory Coast) and the Visa for Music festival (Morocco)
+We support the Music Business Academy for Africa (Nigeria), which aims to empower the next generation of music talent and professionals, the ACCES pan-African music market (Rwanda), the FEMUA festival (Ivory Coast), and the Visa for Music festival (Morocco).

 open